-This article is about something every electronics enthusiast would want to learn and master.
+This article “Run a Stepper Motor with an Arduino” is about something every electronics enthusiast would want to learn and master.
 Its name might sound really simple but mind you, this thing has the power to solve many complicated problems.
-Yes, I’m talking about the Stepper Motor Controller – a device which is being used excessively in the world of electronics these days.
+Yes, I’m talking about the Stepper Motor Controller – a device that is being used excessively in the world of electronics these days.
 From DSLR auto-focus systems & 3D printers to plotter rigs and CNCs, you will find SMCs (stepper motor controllers) in almost all types of electro-mechanical equipments & systems.

 The main reason why stepper motor controllers are used so often is because they can be programmed to move precise & defined steps either in the clockwise or in the counter-clockwise direction.

-In this article, through a basic prototype, I am going to teach you that how you can drive a stepper motor.
+In this article “Run a Stepper Motor with an Arduino”, through a basic prototype, I am going to teach you that how you can drive a stepper motor.
 I will also explain that how you can connect a stepper motor to a microcontroller to programme it.

 So here’s the stuff I am going to be using for prototyping: